 The fever may be mild or quite high, often accompanied by malaise or aches and pains, and may be mistaken for the flu.

-If you are ill with generalized/non-descript signs after a tick bite, be sure to mention this to your health care provider.
+If you or your pet feel or seem ill with generalized/non-descript signs after a tick bite, be sure to speak with your doctor or veterinarian right away.
+Share with them where on the body the tick bit, where geographically the bite occurred and if you have it, give them the dead tick.
 Ticks can be submitted for species identification as well as tested for various diseases.
-Check with your health care provider or local public health department for more information about reported tick diseases in your local area.
+Check with your healthcare provider or local public health department for more information about reported tick diseases in your local area.

 Please note: this article has been provided for informational purposes only.
 If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.